-- Identify industry expectations and apply those professional standards to one's own work.
+- Identify industry expectations and apply those professional standards to your own work.

-- Identify industry game design roles and the specific skill sets required by each role, in order to develop a successful, individual career path.
+- Identify industry game art roles and the specific skill sets required by each role in order to develop a successful, individual career path.

-- Overcome personal egocentricities, prejudices and ownership issues in order to produce the best work possible of the team and maintain a healthy collaborative environment.
+- Overcome personal egocentricities, prejudices, and ownership issues in order to produce the best work possible for the team and maintain a healthy collaborative environment.